 Jefferson Lab has a rich history of doing parasitic detector tests in the experimental halls to ensure successful future experiments.
-One very high impact example was the test of neutron detector shielding in Hall A ( http://hallaweb.jlab.org/experiment/E01-015/documents/ntest.ps ) which demonstrated clearly how to best shield the neutron detector and allowed the triple coinidience short-range correlation experiment to proceed.
-This led to Hall A's first publication in the journal Science: https://doi.org/10.1126/science.1156675.
+One very high impact example was the test of neutron detector shielding in Hall A, which demonstrated how to clearly best shield the neutron detector and allow the triple coincidence short-range correlation experiment to proceed.
+This led to Hall A's first publication in the journal, Science.

-Areas at Jefferson Lab where parasitic testing is possible are the high luminousity Halls A and C and the low luminioustiy Hall B and Hall D. Dedicated testing is possible in the upgraded injector test facility, a 10 MeV electron beam area.
+Areas at Jefferson Lab where parasitic testing is possible are the high luminosity Halls A and C, and the low luminosity Hall B and Hall D. Dedicated testing is possible using the upgraded injector test facility, a 10 MeV electron beam area.

-To facilitte outside group who wish to test detectors for the future EIC in a electron beam envimentant, the EIC center is accepting requests and will help in determining which area at the lab would be best suited for a particlar test.
+To facilitate outside groups who wish to test detectors for the future EIC in an electron beam environment, the EIC center is accepting requests and will help in determining which area at the lab would be best suited for a particular test.
 The EIC center will also help explain the training and safety requirement of Jefferson Lab to new users.